 How to play 3 Card Poker

-The objective of the game is to make sure that the three card you are dealt beats that of the dealers three cards.
-The hand ranking ill follow that of normal hand rankings, but obviously with three cards instead of 5 cards.
+The objective of the game is to make sure that the three cards you are dealt beats the dealers three cards.
+The hand ranking will follow that of normal hand rankings, but obviously with three cards instead of 5 cards.

 Step 1 – Check table rules